-The Women Writing Women’s Lives Biography Seminar includes approximately sixty women engaged in writing book-length biographies and memoirs.
+The Women Writing Women’s Lives Biography Seminar, based in the New York metropolitan area, includes approximately seventy members engaged in writing book-length biographies and memoirs.
 The group first began meeting in 1990 and represents a wide range of feminist perspectives and a variety of professional backgrounds.
 Our members include academics, independent scholars, and journalists.
 Membership dues help support our operating expenses.
 Women Writing Women’s Lives is under the aegis of the Center for the Study of Women and Society and the Center for the Humanities at the Graduate Center of the City University of New York.
-For general inquiries, contact WomenWritingWomensLives@gmail.com.
+For general inquiries, contact Kate Culkin.

 Mission and Objectives